Decoding general error correcting codes and the role of complementarity: Proofs of Theorem and Proposition

-where the convexity of the trace norm is used for the first inequality, the Fuchs-van de Graaf inequality (Eq.~\eqref{FvG}) for the second, and the concavity of square root for the last.
+\end{widetext} where the convexity of the trace norm is used for the first inequality, the Fuchs-van de Graaf inequality (\cref{FvG}) for the second, and the concavity of a square-root function for the last.
+Note that $\{ q(l) \}_l$ is a probability distribution.

 We explicitly compute the inner product in the summation.
 Using an adjoint map $\cE^{\dagger}$ of a quantum channel $\cE$, defined by $\tr[\cE(X)Y] = \tr[X\cE^{\dagger}(Y)]$, we have

 More concretely, as $\tilde{R}_E^{R\rightarrow RA}$ is an isometry, its adjoint is given by